TRANSFER, CURRENT and NON-DEGREE STUDENTS

 To Schedule a Foreign Language Placement Exam

 To schedule a Foreign Language placement exam, please click here.
 Advance registration is required to take the exam.
+The examination takes place in 3065 CASL Building at 10 am.

 Foreign Language Academic Unit Requirements